Join Richmond and Wandsworth Councils and make a difference to the lives of over half a million Londoners.

 There are many networking opportunities for new Headteachers to meet fellow colleagues in Wandsworth.
 You will meet other new headteachers through the induction programme and established headteachers through the Headteacher Standing Conference and Headteacher forums each term.

-There is lots of information available to head teachers through the Council’s Info4Schools website.
+There is lots of information available to head teachers through the Council’s Training and Professional Development website.
 Many services in the Council have their own websites containing specialist information such as Human Resources and Governor services.

 Wandsworth is committed to continuing professional development for all teachers and offers a range of CPD opportunities through training and development online.
 We offer specific opportunities for school leaders, including NPQML, NPQSL and various Ofsted inspection courses.
 A key part of the induction process for new head teachers will be to help you identify and plan your professional development needs.